 Cost: The cost for booking our observation deck is $500 alone, or $300 when paired with booking the Small Craft Gallery.

 Number of People: Our observation deck’s capacity is 150.

-Equipment Available: Rental of the observation deck includes access to our 15 folding tables and 100 plastic chairs, as our Small Craft Gallery bookings get priority, please arrange your needs ahead of time so we can try to accommodate.
+Rental Equipment: Rental of the observation deck includes access to our 10 folding tables and 80 plastic chairs.
+As our Small Craft Gallery bookings get priority, please arrange your needs ahead of time so we can try to accommodate.